-Imagine what it feels like to stand in the doorway of another time, to be standing in traffic lane of a major structure in a city built thousands of years ago, to feel the same rock under your feet …
+Imagine what it feels like to stand in the doorway of another time, to be standing in the traffic lane of a major structure in a city built thousands of years ago, to feel the same rock under your feet …

-Not to far from Tequis, you can do exactly that.
+Not too far from Tequis, you can do exactly that.
 The area is laden with archaeological ruins dating back to pre-Hispanic indigenous populations, and a time when this area was among the most popular trade routes for the Aztec civilization.

 In the community of La Mesilla, in Tecozautla, Hidalgo, there are the remnants of the main spiritual and government center for 3 ancient cities – Pañhu, Zethe, and Zidada.
 Pañhu sat high on the mountain side overlooking the valley and residents below.
 It was here that the leaders of all three municipalities met to discuss the governance of the area and its people.

 It was here that human sacrifice to the Gods was practiced as a means to maintain order in the cosmos and on earth.

 Found again in the 1980s, Pañhu was built at a time when the largest city in the region was Teotihuacán, as it was beginning to decline.
 Pañhu was built by the Xajay culture in about 650CE and honored Otontecutli, the Otomi God of Old Fire, or Otomi devotion.
 It was built over a much older sacred site believed to be built around 450CE, honoring the same god with an older name, Xiuhtecuhtli-Huehueteotl.